haufes/home-assistant-pool/README.md

-# Home assiant config for pool control
+# Home Assistant config for pool control

 ## Features
 - Control the weekday schedual of the pool pump and heat pump via the UI (Hydro off peak hours)